deniskulicek/Data-Science-TUDelft/README.md

 ### 13. Build your own java files, based on the examples, rebuild, and run on hadoop. ###

 ###̉ TODO LIST (FOR DENIS AND TAHA)###
+We have changed the project a little bit by making it easier: we are going to look on how page are either shared or original (so not which one is the original and which one not).

 So we have done the Mapper.
 What is missing is to do the Reducer.
 The Mapper goes through all the pages, creates a HashMap of the word frequency(HTML filtered out) and all the links for a page.
 Since the Reducer can only recieve things one way, we decided to pass everything as (String,String) with the first argument as the key - the URL of the page.